tracking-exposed/youtube.tracking.exposed/content/chiaro/us1.md

 type: ytSearchCampaign
 ---

-# This is an experiment of many
+# Trump vs. Biden on youtube searches: what's going to return?

+{{<colorblock text="Each person gots different results!
+Collaboratively we can show what happen">}}

+## (An experiment among the many)
 ## you can build the next one

 {{<colorblock text="Collective observation of youtube personalization in US election, follow for more">}}

-they are below.
-This test can be edited as markdown on github: [us.md](https://github.com/tracking-exposed/youtube.tracking.exposed/blob/master/content/chiaro/us.md).
-Feel free to copy and create a new list. do a puil request.
+They are below.
+This chiaro can be edited as markdown on github: [us1.md](https://github.com/tracking-exposed/youtube.tracking.exposed/blob/master/content/chiaro/us1.md).
+Feel free to copy and create a new list and open a pull request.
+Follow [this issue](https://github.com/tracking-exposed/yttrex/issues/44) to suggest edits in the query list.

-To edit the list of allowed query, which you can suggest to friends to:
+{{<colorblock text="An ongoin campaign, this is how to participate:">}}

-1. download browser extension
+### 1. download browser extension

+{{<yt-extension>}}

-2. access to one or many search query
+### 2. access to one or many search query

-3. it can be done by different devices
+### 3. it can be done by different devices

 below query list and download button for CSV.